We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 As the minerals in hard water build up inside your sinks’ drainpipes, they reduce water flow, resulting in sluggish drainage.
 This also increases the risk of clogs forming when bits of food and other debris get stuck in the narrowed pipes.

-Appliances that use water, such as the dishwasher, washing machine, or ice maker, won’t last as long in a house with hard water as they would in a house with soft water.
+Appliances that use water, such as the dishwasher, washing machine, and ice maker, won’t last as long in a house with hard water as they will in a house with soft water.
 Mineral deposits can block small water supply lines, narrow drain lines, and build up on internal components, reducing an appliance’s effectiveness and lifespan.

 Less-Than-Invigorating Showers

 The shower head is often one of the first fixtures in the house to suffer from hard water.
-The tiny holes that once produced a refreshing spray of water quickly clog, resulting in a dismal trickle or an errant spray that shoots out at an undesirable angle.
+The tiny holes that once produced a refreshing spray of water quickly clog, instead producing a dismal trickle or an errant spray that shoots out at an undesirable angle.

 Corroded Plumbing Connections